vasanth-asokan/vasanth-asokan.github.io/README.md

     An OSS version of our bespoke groovy (and other JVM scripting language) framework used as a building block for our API scripting platform running on the Netflix API monolith and handling billions of requests per day.

+## Manager README

+I've put up a little [README](https://docs.google.com/presentation/d/1kCuW3hcFpsL0YVOMlz1DWeTVZXfrSZQeTEgyj7BbCJo/edit#slide=id.p) to better describe myself as an engineering manager - who I am, what I value, how I operate, goals, strengths and weaknesses.
+It is / was a living representation.
+Feel free to take a look!
+Alternatively, you can just talk to me and learn more :)

+## Recruiting FAQs

+1. **What would be an ideal role?**

+    I enjoy leading teams of people as well as individualized work.
+I am looking to continue my career as a people leader.
+That said, I would be open to talking about other roles that might be a fit based on my experience.
+I do not believe a person's impact trajectory has to fit into very narrow / specific moulds.

+2. **What are some industry trends that I am most interested by?**

+    I am currently pursuing hands on exploration of Generative AI systems as leveraged in the cloud computing, enterprise and security domains.
+I am also curious about Generative AI as used in media applications.
+Other interests include the latest trends in developer platforms, operational insights, resilience and auto remediating systems.

+3. **Am I able to provide references?**

+    I've worked with a number of people in a variety of roles.
+As references, I can provide the names of engineering managers and directors, product directors, product and program managers, individual contributors and designers, HR professionals and others.

+4. **Backend or frontend?**

+    I am primarily a generalist and have worked on both frontend and backend distributed systems.
+I have also managed full stack teams with expertise in both distributed systems and frontend platforms.
+Though my strength is in building and operating resilient backend systems, I care deeply about the usability of products and thus have a strong mindset for the last mile user experience.

+5. **What was my engineering manager or software engineering "level"?**

+    For decades, Netflix (famously) did not have levels for Individual contributors (ICs), nor levels within management sans "Director" and "Vice President".
+Thus everyone was a "Senior Software Engineer" and within managers, everyone was just a "Manager".
+Netflix did introduce engineering levels for ICs in 2022 and managers in 2023 after my departure.Thus, my official titles are technically the engineering titles above.
+If you would like to understand how my impact would map to levels at your company, I would be happy to get into a conversation and provide references for you calibrate.